Pyaar Ke Side Effects: Soundtrack

-Pyaar Ke Side Effects, the album was released on 20 June 2006.
-It consisted of 6 Original songs and 3 Remixes composed by Pritam.
-It garnered generally Positive reviews from the critics.
-Narbir Gosal from Planet Bollywood rated the album 8/10 and wrote "Pritam has put together five good compositions on this album, but the pointless remixes and three versions of one song dilutes the impact.
-'Pyar Karke', 'Jaane Kya' and 'Is This Love' stand head and shoulders above the rest, and on the whole this album is a definitely worth the buy."
+Pyaar Ke Side Effects, the album was released on 20 June 2006, consisting of 6 original songs and 3 remixes composed by Pritam.

 Reception

 Pyaar Ke Side Effects was a modest box office success, earning 74.7 million.
 The film garnered mixed reviews from critics.
 Several critics, such as Indiafm's Taran Adarsh felt that the second half of the film "drags".

 Sequel

 The Pyaar Ke Side Effects team announced a sequel Shaadi Ke Side Effects in June 2012 with Vidya Balan and Farhan Akhtar in the roles of Trisha and Sid.
 All the other technicians returned for the sequel along with the director and music director.
 The film was released on 28 February 2014.